Case Studies

 14 interviews.
 627-person survey.
 Two audience segments with meaningfully different needs.
 A mixed-methods study that mapped exactly what happens in the moment someone receives a file.

-In-Home Contextual Inquiry
+In-Home Contextual Inquiry: Gaming Accessories

 Survey data told them what customers said they cared about.
 We went to their homes to see what they actually did.
 Those are rarely the same thing.